shalamyansky/fb_xml/README.md

       , xpath string    -- XPath expression
     )returns  string;   -- value of the first found node (text)

+    function get_name(
+        xml   string    -- XML to be parsed
+      , xpath string    -- XPath expression
+    )returns  string;   -- name of the first found node (name)

 These are truncated versions of ***nodes*** procedure.
-Return source or value of the first found node.
+Return source or value or name of the first found node.

 ## Limitations